Microplastics vs PFAS vs BPA: What's the Difference and Which Should You Worry About?

 - Switch food storage to glass.
 Glass solves microplastic shedding and any BPA / BPS concern.

 - Skip canned acidic foods (tomato, soup, citrus); pick glass-jarred or fresh.
-Most cans still use BPA or BPS liner.
+Acid pulls the most chemistry out of the liner, whatever the liner is made of.

 - Never microwave plastic.
 Solves microplastic + BPS / BPA migration in one step.